jasdeep/jasdeep.github.io/index.md

 I have also worked as translator/additional dialogue writer for three award winning Punjabi films.
 I curate [a blog on translated Punjabi poetry](<https://parchanve.wordpress.com/>).
-I have presented on Punjabi poetry and films in some academic conferences.
+I have presented on Punjabi poetry and films in academic conferences nationally and abroad.

 To get in touch, you can connect with me on [LinkedIn](<https://www.linkedin.com/>), or follow me